-- Sound Approach: The proposed research is carefully designed to give meaningful results. - Achievable Aims: The aims of the research can be reasonably achieved within the proposed timeframe. - Alternative Plans: Potential difficulties are acknowledged, and alternative plans are provided should the proposed strategies fail. - Appropriate Timeline and Milestones: The milestones are well described, scientifically justified and provide a quantitative assessment of research outcome(s).
-The scope of the proposed work justifies the timeline and the proposed project budget. - Success Criteria: The proposed success criteria provide scientifically or clinically meaningful quantitative measures to determine if the aims and objective(s) of the proposal have been achieved. - Compelling Preliminary Data: The preliminary data are compelling and supportive of the proposed concepts, hypotheses and approaches. - 3.
-Principal Investigator and Research Team
+- Sound Approach: The proposed research is carefully designed to give meaningful results. - Logical and Achievable Aims: The specific aims are logical and the research proposal well organized with achievable milestones and timeline provided over the 3-year timeframe. - Alternative Plans: Potential difficulties are acknowledged, and alternative plans are provided should the proposed strategies fail. - Research Facilities & Environment: Appropriate facilities are available to conduct the proposed research.
+The scientific environment is beneficial and conducive to project success. - Compelling Preliminary Data: The scientific evidence and preliminary data are well understood, substantive, compelling and supportive of the proposed concepts, hypotheses, and approaches.

+3. Principal Investigator (PI) and Research Team

-- Training and Experience: The PI and key members of the research team have the training and experience to conduct the proposed research. - Track Record: Evidence of prior success and track record supports the qualification of the PI to develop tools and/or technologies as proposed. - PI Commitment: The PI is committing the percent effort to the proposed research to maximize achievement of the aims and milestones. - Appropriate Team: The research team has appropriate expertise to conduct the proposed research. - Collaborations: Proposed collaborations (including, if applicable, those with a Partner PI) are critical and integral to the success of the proposed research. - Budget: The budget is appropriate for the research proposed.
+- Track Record: Evidence of prior success and track record supports the qualification of the PI to conduct the proposed research. - PI Commitment: The PI's level of commitment heightens the probability for success of the project. - Appropriate Team: The research team has appropriate expertise to conduct the proposed research.
+Any proposed collaboration(s) is critical and integral to the success of the research.